Lila Rose, president of American anti-abortion campaign group Live Action | Flickr/American Life League. CC BY-NC 2.0. Some rights reserved

 Foreign organisations on the list of advertisers appear to be primarily from the United States and Canada.
 One of the American groups is called Expectant Mother Care (EMC) FrontLine Pregnancy Centers.

-On their website, this group says that they “rescue moms and babies” in New York City, which they describe as “the abortion capital.”
-In January, the group was fined $1,500 by the city amid criticisms that its centres mislead women about healthcare options.
+On their website, this group says that they “rescue moms and babies” in New York City, which they describe as “the abortion capital”.
+In January, the group was fined $1,500 by the city amid criticism that its centres mislead women about healthcare options.

-There is also Virginia-based Radiance Foundation on the list.
-It produces highly-shareable anti-abortion multimedia content; 50.50 has previously documented its appropriation of Black Lives Matter language to vilify African-American women who choose to terminate pregnancies.
+Virginia-based Radiance Foundation is also on the list.
+It produces highly shareable anti-abortion multimedia content; 50.50 has previously documented its appropriation of Black Lives Matter language to vilify African American women who choose to terminate pregnancies.

 Live Action, an American anti-abortion group led by activist Lila Rose, and perhaps best known for its undercover videos at Planned Parenthood clinics, also appears in the dataset.
 Rose was one of several speakers at last year’s World Congress of Families summit of anti-reproductive and sexual rights groups in Budapest, Hungary.

-There is also the Canadian anti-abortion group CHOICE42; LifeSiteNews, “the #1 pro-life news website” with offices in Ontario and Virginia; and the French Fondation Jerome Lejeune (which also has a Virginia office), which funds Down Syndrome research and advocates against abortion.
+There is also the Canadian anti-abortion group CHOICE42; LifeSiteNews, “the #1 pro-life news website” with offices in Ontario and Virginia; and the French Fondation Jérôme Lejeune, which also has a Virginia office that funds Down Syndrome research and advocates against abortion.

 Many of the Irish advertisers have international links and allies too.

 In common with several other ads in the dataset, it is unclear where exactly ‘Flipside Ireland’ is based, or who is behind the page.
-But UK-based Robertson is an increasingly well-known face on far-right media, with YouTube videos on how “the alt-right isn’t dead” or “white supremacy & the KKK.”
+But UK-based Robertson is an increasingly well-known face on far-Right media, with YouTube videos on, for example, “white supremacy & the KKK”.

-Other groups in the data include the Society for the Protection of Unborn Children in Northern Ireland – which appears to be the Northern Irish section of a group which calls itself the “largest pro-life grassroots organisation in the UK.”
+Other groups in the data include the Society for the Protection of Unborn Children in Northern Ireland – which appears to be the Northern Irish section of a group that calls itself the “largest pro-life grassroots organisation in the UK”.

 openDemocracy’s analysis of the data comes as Facebook launches a new feature on Wednesday 25 April in response to criticism that it has enabled powerful groups to unduly influence public opinion and elections.